Michael A. Taylor Preview, Player Props: Twins vs. Athletics

-The Minnesota Twins and Michael A. Taylor (.310 slugging percentage over his past 10 games, including one homer), battle starting pitcher Paul Blackburn and the Oakland Athletics at Target Field, Tuesday at 7:40 PM ET.
+The Minnesota Twins and Michael A. Taylor (.310 slugging percentage over his past 10 games, including one homer), battle starting pitcher Joey Estes and the Oakland Athletics at Target Field, Wednesday at 7:40 PM ET.

 Sportsbook Promo Codes